ceejae09/CC120B_Resto_Rant_Management_System/resto_rant_management_system/README.md

 # 🍽️ Resto Rant Management System

-This project is a **Restaurant and Rage Room Management System**, supporting room bookings, food orders, and user transactions.
+This project is a **Restaurant and Rage Room Management System**, supporting room bookings, food orders, testimonials, and user transactions.
 Below is a full reference of the SQL database schema used in this project.

 ---